Visit Blue Ridge Parkway in Virginia

 - Flora and Fauna - All wildlife, wildflowers and other vegetation are protected.
 The wildflowers are beautiful but you must capture them on pictures and not pick them.
 Do not attempt to feed the animals that you will see.
 Not only for the sake of safety, but "people food" can be very harmful to the animals.
 Hunting on the Parkway is prohibited.

 - Camping - Although you will see many beautiful meadows that come right up to the side of the road which would make amazing camping sites, you must resist the temptation.
 Camping is only allowed in park campgrounds or designated back-country sites which require a permit.
-More information on campsites managed by the National Park Service is available at www.recreation.org.
+More information on the 8 campsites managed by the National Park Service is available at their website.